javaee-samples/microprofile1.2-samples/README.md

       This profile will install a Payara server and start up the server per sample.
       Useful for CI servers.
 The Payara version that's used can be set via the ``payara.version`` property.
       This is the default profile and does not have to be specified explicitly.

+  * ``payara-micro-managed``

+      This profile will install Payara Micro and start up the jar per sample.
+      Useful for CI servers.
+The Payara Micro version that's used can be set via the ``payara.micro.version`` property.

   * ``payara-remote``